GiuseppeBell/The-reason-St-Helens-will-win-the-league-next-year/README.md

 Yes Ben Barba and Jon Wilkin are leaving, and yes it still hurts, however we can't dwell as their replacements and a few more faces have decided to join us.
 The new faces include:

-**1) Lachlan Coote
+1) Lachlan Coote- [Read more here!] (https://www.bbc.co.uk/sport/rugby-league/45679318)
-**2) Kevin Naiqama
+2) Kevin Naiqama
-**3) Joseph Paulo
+3) Joseph Paulo
-**4) Joe Batchelor
+4) Joe Batchelor

-With **Lachlan Coote** expected to fill the boots of Barba and a Fijian monster starting at centre it's hard to believe tht saints will be stopped next year.
+With **Lachlan Coote** expected to fill the boots of Barba and a Fijian monster with the name of Naiqama starting at centre it's hard to believe tht saints will be stopped next year.
 Our youth players that started to sparkle next year and will grow into real professional players this year will shine I'm sure.
 Players such as: Matty lees, Jack Ashworth, Danny Richardson and even the Hooker (that had just one game) Arron Smith.

 With the new signings and the blemishing youths I'm positive that the saints will march all the way to Old Trafford and Wembley to secure both titles.